felixniemeyer/benchmarking_poc/README.md

 data collection side.

-With appropriate encryption technology in place, it is also a great show case for SINE ideas around data sharing and collaboration that maximes sovereignty for the parties involved.
+With appropriate encryption technology in place, it is also a great show case for SINE ideas around data sharing and collaboration that maximizes sovereignty for the parties involved.

 ## Project Vision